Backgrounder: Deepfakes in 2020

 To generate an item of synthetic media content, you begin by collecting images or source video of the person or item you want to fake.
 A GAN develops the fake — be it video simulations of a real person or face-swaps — by using two networks.
 One network generates plausible re-creations of the source imagery, while the second network works to detect these forgeries.
 This detection data is fed back to the network engaged in the creation of forgeries, enabling it to improve.

-As of early 2020, many of these techniques — particularly the creation of deepfakes — continue to require significant computational power, an understanding of how to tune your model, and often significant postproduction CGI to improve the final result.
+As of mid 2020, many of these techniques — particularly the creation of deepfakes — continue to require significant computational power, an understanding of how to tune your model, and often significant postproduction CGI to improve the final result.
 However, even with current limitations, humans are already being tricked by simulated media.

 As an example, research showed that people could not reliably detect current forms of lip movement modification, which are used to match someone’s mouth to a new audio track.
 This means humans are not inherently equipped to detect synthetic media manipulation.